foundrybot-ca/foundrybot/README.md

 After years of operating real production systems, one truth became unavoidable:

-> **Most outages aren’t caused by failure — they’re caused by irreproducibility.**
+> **Most outages are not caused by failure — they are caused by irreproducibility.**

-FoundryBot was built so that catastrophic failure becomes just another deployment.
+FoundryBot exists so catastrophic failure becomes just another deployment.

 ---